-ABOUT MY CLASSES
+ABOUT CLASSES

-My dancers come from diverse backgrounds and have varying levels of experience:
+Our dancers come from diverse backgrounds and have varying levels of experience:

-ADULTS who started ballet as beginners
+Adults who started ballet as beginners

-RETURNEE DANCERS who’ve danced since childhood
+Returnee Dancers who’ve danced since childhood

 ALL BALLET CLASSES: Mainly for adults aged over 18, however, I do consider admitting younger students who exhibit the maturity to participate comfortably alongside older adults.
 No upper age limit!

-• Suitable dance shoes (Please be aware that Wellesley Studios does not permit the use of jazz shoes or shoes with rosin on them to preserve their flooring.)
+- Suitable dance shoes (Please be aware that Wellesley Studios does not permit the use of jazz shoes or shoes with rosin on them to preserve their flooring.)

-• While you may notice that many dancers opt for ballet attire, you are welcome to wear any outfit you find comfortable and easy to move.
+- While you may notice that many dancers opt for ballet attire, you are welcome to wear any outfit you find comfortable and easy to move.

-• Please ensure to tie your hair at the back unless you have short hair.
+- Please ensure to tie your hair at the back unless you have short hair.

 STARTING BALLET